mreferre/eksutils/README.md

 ```
 docker run -it --rm -p 8080:8080 -v $HOME/.aws:/root/.aws -v $HOME/.kube:/root/.kube mreferre/eksutils:latest`
 ```
 Note I map the `.aws` directory and the `.kube` directory here too.
 In this case mapping the `.aws` direcory is useful if you intend to save your IAM credentials with `aws configure`.
 If you don't and you prefer to only enter them ephimerally every time `eksutils` is launched then omit that mapping.
 It's more work but definitely more secured.
 I don't usually map other directories but it's definitely an option.
-Note also that MacOS doesn't support `--network host` so I start it by mapping the port 8080 (in case I want to start `kubectl proxy`, Octant or any other service).
+Note also that MacOS doesn't support `--network host` so I start it by mapping the port 8080 (in case I want to start `kubectl proxy`, Octant, VS Code server or any other service).

 ##### Linux